Charles Douglas, 3rd Duke of Queensberry: Life

-In 1728 Queensberry took up the cause of John Gay, who was friendly with his wife, after a licence for his opera Polly was refused.
-He quarrelled with George II and resigned his appointments in the same year.
+In 1728, Queensberry (as he was now known) took up the cause of John Gay, a friend of his wife, after Gay was refused a licence for his opera Polly.
+He quarreled with George II and resigned his appointments in the same year.

-In 1746 the Duke of Queensberry invested in the British Linen Company as one of the original proprietors, hoping to aid the development of the Scottish economy through the manufacturing of linen to be sold to the American colonies and Caribbean plantations.
+In 1746, the Duke of Queensberry invested in the British Linen Company as one of the original proprietors, hoping to aid the development of the Scottish economy through the manufacturing of linen to be sold to the American colonies and Caribbean plantations.
 In 1762, after the death of Archibald Campbell, 3rd Duke of Argyll, Queensberry became the Governor of the company until 1776.
 The period was one of turmoil and restructuring, as the directors of the company decided to stop manufacturing linen from factories owned in the Highlands and turn to financing independent manufacturers to continue their trade.
 It was an important moment in the history of Scottish finance and the future of the company.

 He was a founding governor of London's Foundling Hospital, created in 1739.
 He was appointed Keeper of the Great Seal of Scotland in 1761 and was Lord Justice General from 1763 until his death in 1778.
 Queensberry was one of many who had lost heavily from the failure of the Douglas Heron and Co Bank in 1776.
 As his sons predeceased him, leaving him without heirs, his English titles, including the dukedom of Dover, became extinct, but the Queensberry title passed to his cousin, William Douglas.